Global Kinetic Simulations of Monster Shocks and Their Emission

 In other words, the bulk acceleration is even more efficient than predicted by~\cite{Beloborodov2023}.
 The bottom panel of Figure~\ref{fig:Lorentz} shows $\gamma_{u}$ as a function of position for three different simulations, normalized by their own maximum value.
 We see that the evolution of $\gamma_{u}$ in our simulations agrees well with the theoretical prediction, especially during early stages of the shock propagation.
 At late stages, the measured $\gamma_{u}$ decreases with $r$ slower than the theoretical prediction, closer to $1/r^{3}$.
 This may depend on the background magnetization $\sigma_{\rm bg,nl}$, as Equation~\eqref{eq:full_monster} was derived for extremely high $\sigma_{\rm bg,nl}$.

 Away from the equatorial plane, the plasma flow is no longer perpendicular to the shock.
 The upstream velocity is dominated by the $\mathbf{E} \times \mathbf{B}$ drift, which develops an increasing $\hat{\theta}$ component at higher latitudes, as shown in the rightmost panel of Figure~\ref{fig:Global}.
 Therefore, the upstream flow at high latitudes is oblique with respect to the shock normal.
-Interestingly, our simulations demonstrate that the scaling of the maximum upstream Lorentz factor still depends linearly on the background magnetization (see measurements and discussion in the Supplemental Material).
-This flow also directs plasma from higher latitudes towards the equator, changing the density profile for subsequent shocks.
+Interestingly, our simulations demonstrate that the scaling of the maximum upstream Lorentz factor still depends linearly on the background magnetization.
+This flow also directs plasma from higher latitudes towards the equator, increasing the density in the equatorial plane while decreasing the density at higher latitudes.
+Consequently the density at high latitudes may decrease enough to no longer prevent $E>B$ in subsequent shocks (see discussion in the Supplemental Materials).

 Another important factor that determines the shock properties is the magnetic obliquity, defined as the angle between the magnetic field and the shock normal in the \emph{upstream} rest frame~\cite{2009ApJ...698.1523S}.
 The orientation of the magnetic field with respect to the shock generally depends on the reference frame.
 However, when the magnetic field is parallel to the shock normal, an arbitrary Lorentz transformation does not change this angle, therefore we can directly identify a parallel shock in our simulation frame.
 For all of our simulations, we do see that the shock becomes parallel at sufficiently high latitudes.
 We measured the latitudes $\pm \ell_{\parallel}$ where the shock becomes parallel, and found that the value does not evolve much over time after the shock has formed; it has a strong dependence only on the fast wave wavelength $\lambda$.
 The results are shown in Figure~\ref{fig:shock_front}.
 We found that within the equatorial region bounded by the critical latitudes $\pm \ell_{\parallel}$, the upstream drifts inward toward the shock; at higher latitudes beyond $\pm \ell_{\parallel}$, the upstream drifts outward and the shock is catching up with the upstream flow instead.